Housing & Neighborhood Development Committee

 - Development Budget including sources and uses, hard and soft construction estimates;

 - 15 year Operating Pro Forma showing rent and revenue, maintenance and operating expenses, taxes, debt service coverage capacity, cash flow projections.
 Please review the CRDA Housing Application and Underwriting Process

 A review by staff and the Housing Committee will occur to determine eligibility for funding and a draft term sheet will be prepared usually within 30 days.
-Full and formal Consolidated Application will be necessary prior to Housing Committee formal action and subsequent information requests may include, but not be limited to appraisals, commitment letters, construction bids and associated contracts, insurances and bonds.
+Full and formal Consolidated Application will be necessary prior to Housing Committee formal action and subsequent information requests may include, but not be limited to appraisals, commitment letters, construction bids, associated contracts, insurances, and bonds.

 Funding assistance must be approved by the full CRDA Board upon the recommendation of the staff and the Housing Committee.

 Beginning in 2015, the Connecticut General Assembly charged CRDA with looking beyond its downtown Hartford district and engaging in projects in other areas of the City.

 To that end, a total of $40 million ($20 million in both fiscal years 2016 and 2017) has been designated for infrastructure, economic development, and housing projects in Hartford outside of our district.
 A portion of the funding is to be dedicated to the federally-designated Promise Zone, a 3.11 square-mile area encompassing the Clay Arsenal, Northeast and Upper Albany neighborhoods.

 Neighborhood Security Fellowship Program and Projects